evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 print(hiThere())
 ```

-Build/run the app again and it you will see "Hello from the library!" text.
+Build/run the app again and you will see "Hello from the library!" text.

 ```
 swift build